 There’s very little difference between traditional personal training and the fundamentals of Skype training.
 In terms of the training itself, the majority of goals can be achieved via Skype!
 I say this with a great degree of certainty because practically speaking you need a space no bigger then a few square feet to perform, for example, an effective HIIT (High Intensity Interval Training) cardio session.
 Contrary to popular belief, you can reach your natural muscular potential in terms of size and mass by performing purely bodyweight assisted exercises!
 This may sound surprising, but resistance is resistance – for example, the body does not know the difference between performing a bench press in the gym, or a weighted push up at home; a quick Google search of ‘calisthenics’ gives countless examples of muscle mass results achieved by solely body weight assisted exercises.
 My style of training pushes my clients to their absolute maximum for the full session duration, with only short rest periods between exercises.

 Although no equipment is required, many clients have the odd dumbbell here, skipping rope there, which if they chose can be incorporated into their Skype fitness program for some added variety.
 The Skype packages which I provide reflect the 4 most common areas for improvement, from my experience – weight loss, muscle building, keep fit and flexibility.
 These are not exclusive though and are often merged together to meet the specific requirements for each client I have.
+One day we might be chatting about the right supplements for women and another might involve how best to focus your mind on exercise – it varies.

 One thing I’ve noticed with gym based personal training is the considerable lack of aftercare, or communication between sessions.
 It’s very much a case of a client turning up, being trained, see you next week kind of thing.
 I really don’t like!
 I like to speak, via email, every day to my clients and speak on the phone in-between their sessions.
 I think it’s essential, especially in the first few weeks of personal training, to literally be a human stabiliser for a client.
 That isn’t to be patronising